sfigg/commercialization-public/design/device-experiences/OEM-bitlocker.md

 1. Click **Start**, and type **System information**
 2. Right-click **System Information** app and click **Open as Administrator**.
 Allow the app to make changes to your device by clicking **Yes**.
 Some devices might require elevated permissions to view the encryption settings.
 3. In **System Summary**, see **Device Encryption Support**.
 The value will state if the device is encrypted, or if not, reasons why it is disabled.

+## Applying firmware updates to devices

+In addition to running HLK tests, OEMs need to test firmware updates with BitLocker turned on.
+To prevent devices from starting recovery unnecessarily, follow these guidelines to apply firmware updates:

+1. Suspend BitLocker (required for devices bound to PCR[07] only if the firmware update changes the Secure Boot policy)
+2. Apply the update
+3. Restart the device
+4. Resume BitLocker

+The firmware update should require the device to suspend Bitlocker only for a short time, and the device should restart as soon as possible.
+BitLocker can be suspended programmatically just before shutting down by using Windows Management Instrumentation (WMI).

 ## Un-allowed DMA capable bus/device(s) detected